-Emergency Level Operations Chief Incident Commander Emergency Director Alert Handled entirely at the ne field or plant leve 1 Operations Supervisor Position not activated 2 Operations Supervisor GM of Field Operations or 3 Operations Supervisor Operations Manager
+Emergency Level Operations Chief Incident Commander Emergency Dire ector Alert Handled entirely at the field or plant level.
+1 Operations Supervisor Position not act tivated 2 Operations Supervisor GM of Field 3 Operations Supervisor Operations or Manager Operations

-Note: Refer to Section 6.2 for more information on emergency levels.
+Note: Refer to Section 6 - for more information on emergency levels.

-Refer to Section 8 for Role Checklists.
+Refer to Section 8 for Role Checklists

-The Emergency Director listed in the above figure is the lead at an Emergency Coordination Centre
+The Emergency Director listed in the above figure is the lead at an Emergency Coordination Centre.